B.A. ORMS

 Prerequisite Coursework

-Math 53, Math 54, Econ 1, 2 or 3, and UGBA 10 must be completed prior to acceptance to the major and all must be taken for a letter grade (see the Admissions Update for spring '20, fall '20, and spring '21 exceptions).
+Math 53, Math 54, Econ 1, 2 or 3, and UGBA 10 must be completed prior to acceptance to the major and all must be taken for a letter grade.
 Students should apply to the major during the semester in which they are enrolled in their final prerequisites.
 Students should have a minimum of a 3.2 Berkeley GPA in the four prerequisite courses.

 Course Equivalency